afneville/docs/cs/ai/linear-regression.md

 %matplotlib inline
 ```

-# Convenience Functions

 Use the `make_regression` function of scikit learn to generate a sample
 dataset with a single feature (see _univariate_ below).
 Return the
 coefficient and recreate the linear function from which the dataset is
 generated.
-Also wrap matplotlib OOP style API calls in a special
+Also, wrap matplotlib OOP style API calls in a special
 function that returns a set of axes with the preferred configuration.

 ```python